Read the text in: Deutsch

-Even though I aquired this domain two years ago, it is still under construction until further notice.
+Even though I aquired this domain some years ago, it is still under construction until further notice.
 The content will be diplayed gradually, analog to the results of my researches (especially reading and evaluating greek sources and realising translations takes a lot of time).

 Likewise the design of the page may be still in progress.

 Suggestions, corrections, tips for sources and other related inspiring contributions are highly welcome!
 As well as corrections to my translations into english!

 So far … σιγά, σιγά (slow-paced) …drop in time and again …